 I am Senior Lecturer in Latin American Cultural Studies in the department of Spanish, Portuguese and Latin American Studies.
 I am currently Associate Director of Research - CIDRAL (Centre for Interdisciplinary Research in Arts and Languages).
 Between 2014-2019 I was Co-Director of the Centre for Latin American & Caribbean Studies.

-My research focuses on Latin American urban imaginaries, particularly those of Buenos Aires, and on Latin American cultural production, especially photography and comics.
+My research focuses on Latin American urban imaginaries, particularly those of Buenos Aires, and on Latin American cultural production more broadly, especially photography and comics.

 I am currently the principal investigator on a 3-year AHRC-funded project entitled Comics and Race in Latin America (co-I, Prof. Peter Wade).